-- 3.1.
-In general, a prospective student should have the capacity to complete the research programme successfully, bearing in mind the nature and quality of previous study, commitment to research, and available time (particularly in the case of students who are working and studying part-time). - 3.2.
-Paragraphs 5.7 (for master's degrees) and 5.8 (for doctoral degrees) on page 8 of the Calendar 2016 (Part 8 Faculty of Law) should be consulted for the admission requirements. - 3.3.
-The Faculty Secretary or Faculty Manager should be consulted for any queries regarding the admission requirements.
+3.1.
+In general, a prospective student should have the capacity to complete the research programme successfully, bearing in mind the nature and quality of previous study, commitment to research, and available time (particularly in the case of students who are working and studying part-time).

+- 3.2.
+Paragraph 3.1 on page 37 (for master's degrees) and paragraph 4.1 on page 43 (for doctoral degrees) of the Calendar 2018 (Part 8 Faculty of Law) should be consulted for the admission requirements. - 3.3.
+The Faculty Administrator or Faculty Manager should be consulted for any queries regarding the admission requirements.